12/23/2024

 • the book had to be recommended by someone directly or by an article I have read or a podcast I have listened.

-• the book should be less than €5 (usually via Kindle -promotions- or 2nd hand).
+• the book should be less than €5 (usually via Kindle -promotions- or 2nd hand) or part of the reading list of a book club that I’m a member.

 Subscribe now